How to hire employees in China

 At any time of the year, there is a big competition between companies to recruit the best talent in the market.
 To “win” the right talent you should consider the following matters:

 - A competitive pay package

-Pay needs to be benchmarked against similar roles to be competitive when hiring China.
-Note that some cities are more expensive than others and this feeds into market pay rates;
+- Note that pay needs to be benchmarked against similar roles to be competitive when hiring China.

 - Benefits packages